TimGop/MADDPG-K/README.md

 # foundations-of-rl-projects

-The template is borrowed from NeurIPS 2021 and you can find the original files at https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles.
+The template is borrowed from NeurIPS 2022 and you can find the original files at https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles.

-It is recommended that you do not change the neurips_2021.sty file.
+It is strongly recommended that you do not change the neurips_2022.sty file.

 You can use the same template for the milestone and final report.